Alibaba Group Holding Limited (BABA) Stock Analysis

 What is Alibaba's dividend yield?

-Alibaba's dividend yield is 1.09% with a payout ratio of 17.12%, indicating the company returns a modest portion of earnings to shareholders while retaining capital for operations and debt service.
+Alibaba's dividend yield is 0.84% with a payout ratio of 17.1%, indicating the company returns a small portion of earnings to shareholders and retains most profits for reinvestment or debt service.

 Research BABA with AI in seconds